SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/accessibility.md

 title: Accessibility Checklist
 permalink: /:path/accessibility/
 description: |
- Use this checklist to verify that UI implementations align with the accessibility requirements described in this stylebook.
+ A practical checklist for verifying that user interfaces meet the accessibility requirements defined in this stylebook.
 menu_order: 1100
 ---

 ## WCAG 2.2 AA – Quick Checklist

-Use this checklist to verify that user interface implementations align with the accessibility requirements described in this stylebook.
+Use this checklist as a final verification step when implementing or reviewing user interfaces.
+The checklist helps ensure that accessibility requirements defined in this stylebook have been met before release.

 ---